Time Shield Library

 "2024-09-03T09:00:00.250Z", 2);

-Check whether a timestamp in milliseconds falls within the first N workdays of its month.
+Parse an ISO8601 string and check if it falls within the first N workdays of its month.

 The string overloads recognise the same ISO8601 formats handled by str_to_ts and str_to_ts_ms.